prescottbreeden/de-formed-validations/README.md

 # De-Formed Validations

-De-Formed Validations is an unopinionated API to manage form and data validations in JavaScript.
+De-Formed Validations is an unopinionated API to manage form and data validations in JavaScript and React.

 ## TL;DR